-Working closely with the Disability-inclusive DRR Network (DiDRRN), UNDRR helps building multi-stakeholders’ partnerships between Governments and other stakeholders to support and empower persons with disabilities at national and local level.
+Working closely with global, regional and national disability-led organisations and as well with the Stakeholder Group of Persons with Disabilities: Thematic Group on Disaster Risk Reduction (TG-DRR), UNDRR helps building multi-stakeholders’ partnerships between Governments and other stakeholders to support and empower persons with disabilities at the national and local level

 We know from many tragedies that without careful planning and foresight, disability can be a determinant factor between life and death in a disaster situation.